 Don't get hung up on these figures.
-They are just a guidelines, and there are lots of exceptions.
+They are just guidelines, and there are lots of exceptions.
 The only time you should get concerned is if you're very far off the mark.

 (Of course, it's better if your first draft is too long rather than too short.
 It's always easier to trim than to lengthen.)

 Keep in mind that fantasy and science fiction novels can often be longer (as discussed above).
 With adult fantasy books, you can add 25% to the length because of the extra space often needed to describe aspects of the story world.
 Middle-grade or young adult fantasy books are often double the length of their realistic counterparts.

 It's also true that an established author is more likely to sell a longer novel, especially if it's a sequel to a popular first novel, since the publisher knows it will make back the higher publishing costs.

 As for non-fiction books, the standard bestsellers have word counts similar to adult novels.
 However, there is a wide range of acceptable word counts for non-fiction books.
 Some stocking stuffer books are very short.
 Pencil-thin books on narrow topics that are under 50,000 words are quite common.
 Bestselling business books are often half the length of novels, because business readers are pressed for time and need quick reads.
 On the other end, reference and academic books can have huge word counts.
 Coffee table books and other illustrated books may have very little text, but be very expensive to print because the extensive illustrations require better quality paper.
-In these cases, the overall design of the book becomes much more important than word count alone.
+In these cases, the overall design of the book determines the publishing costs more than word count.